mattyschell/cscl-migrate/README.md

 > geodatabase-scripts\sample-migrate-archive.bat
 ```

+Review the logs.
+One or two _H tables consistently fail to transfer and may require attention.

 ### Teardown

 To prevent catastrophe the teardown script will only proceed if a registered table named UNLOCK_TEARDOWN exists in the schema.
 Manually create this empty table to unlock teardown.